 mariadb-embedded

-Prior to MariaDB 10.5, the client was called mysql_embedded
+Previously, the client was called mysql_embedded

 .
 It can still be accessed under this name, via a symlink in Linux, or an alternate binary in Windows.

-Upon execution, an embedded MariaDB server is instantiated and you can execute statements just as you would using the normal mariadb client, using the same options.
+Upon execution, an embedded MariaDB server is instantiated, and you can execute statements just as you would using the normal mariadb client, using the same options.

 Do not run mariadb-embedded using the same database as a running MariaDB server!